cokuscz/Carro-Android-test/README.md

 ### Your Task

-Build an iOS app to display vehicle information base on user's country.
+Build an Android app to display vehicle information base on user's country.

 Please use the data from https://gist.githubusercontent.com/heinhtetaung92/fbfd371881e6982c71971eedd5732798/raw/00e14e0e5502dbcf1ea9a2cdc44324fd3a5492e7/test.json and display it accordingly to design.